-I say it was worth it but during the first to two weeks, we both felt pretty miserable.
+I say it was worth it to get to optimal health but during the first two weeks, we both felt pretty miserable.
 Yes, I went through this diet with Shirley because it seemed like a positive thing to do and I didn’t want her to have to cook separate meals every day.
 One of the reasons we didn’t feel well even though we were eating very healthy food is that our parasites were starving from no sugar and dying.
-All these parasites that had been living quite well inside us that were now struggling and dying, created a malaise.
+All these parasites that had been living quite well inside us were now struggling and dying and created a malaise.
 There were days when all I wanted to do was lay on the couch and watch TV.
 We were both extremely uncomfortable.

 But after the first 2 weeks, we both felt much better.
-We eventually started to feel incredible.
-We lost some weight but mainly we lost our bellies.
+We eventually started to feel incredible and lost some weight.
+But mainly we lost our bellies.
 We felt lean and trim.
 We got our energy back better than before.
 The original issue for Shirley of bloating also went away.

 5 Tips to Keep Your Gut Microbiome Healthy